Contact the Staff

 Match Your Gift

 Of all the ways to remember Warren Wilson, the easiest is through a testamentary gift through your will or trust.
 You may direct gifts of cash, marketable securities or real property to the College, and either designate a specific purpose for your gift or use it to provide general support.
+For information on bequest language, look here.

 Jim Henderson first learned about Warren Wilson when he was on the staff at Duke University.
 “I recognized that Warren Wilson is a school that has a wonderful formula for education: work, study and service.
 I liked those values, and it impressed me that Warren Wilson graduates were going out to make a diff erence in the world, rather than just going out to make money.”